Presidency of Calvin Coolidge: Historical reputation

 In 2012 Robert W. Merry described Coolidge as underrated stating:

 “if you look at it from the standpoint of the voters, presided over marvelously good times, though people forget or else don't quite know that economic growth was slowing significantly in the last two years of his administration.
 Nevertheless he was presiding over a period of very solid boom times economically, nothing was happening in the world, there were no major scandals, he didn't get us into any intractable wars, so there was no reason for the American people to feel ill about Silent Cal.
 And, in my view, there's no reason for historians to dismiss him quite so much.
 I think they dismiss him because he was not in favor of activist government, but you don't always have to be in favor of activist government in order to preside over good times.”

-“I think they [presidential historians] dismiss him because he was not in favor of activist government, but you don't always have to be in favor of activist government in order to preside over good times.”

 Jason Roberts in 2014 argues that Coolidge's legacy is still passionately debated by scholars and politicians.
 He writes:

 An introverted man, he nonetheless was a successful politician who won all but one election....He was perceived as a conservative yet supported many progressive issues at the state and local level.
 He was viewed as a traditionalist yet successfully exploited the new technologies of the day such as film and radio.
 This enigmatic man put his stamp on the policies of the 1920s.

 Coolidge was generally popular with the American people.
 He inspired trust, especially for his quiet devotion to duty.
 Claude Feuss wrote in 1940:

 The qualities which Coolidge displayed as a young legislator were faithfulness to duty, reliability, discretion, tolerance, integrity, and common sense.
 The same qualities were his as president. "throughout his career we find in him a deep-seated regard for law, for authority, or tradition.

 McCoy emphasizes Coolidge's efficiency as president: